 How do I push an action with a time window?

-Sendstart and end as ISO 8601 strings with explicit timezone offsets in the action body.
+Sendstart and end as plant-local wall-clock ISO 8601 strings (YYYY-MM-DDTHH:MM:SS, no offset, no Z) in the action body.
 The command must declare windowed in its execution array; charge and discharge do, the auto modes typically do not.
 The action runs from start, then reverts at end.
-Naive datetimes without an offset are rejected.
+ISO strings with offsets (Z, +01:00, etc.) are rejected — the platform interprets the wall-clock in the device’s plant timezone.
 Sub-minute windows are rejected on devices whose schedulers operate at minute resolution.

 What is the difference between command and parameters in the action body?